Lost-Outpost/Telsera/GAMEPLAY.md

 - [Ghosts of the Tribunal - Reduced Cut](https://www.nexusmods.com/skyrimspecialedition/mods/67019) - Distributes common items around the game world while keeping the Ghosts of the Tribunal questline entirely intact.

-- [Redguard Elite Reintegration](https://www.nexusmods.com/skyrimspecialedition/mods/76005) - This mod disables the Interception quest added by the Redguard Elite Armaments CC, and instead distributes the armor and weaponry to Kematu and his group of Alik'r in In My Time of Need.
+- [CC Dawnfang and Duskfang - No Forced Quest](https://www.nexusmods.com/skyrimspecialedition/mods/57609) - Moves the note from in front of the ratway entrance to one of the wooden pillars outside in the canal.
+Also disables the ghost and quest trigger box in the ratway until you interact with the note.

 - [Thwack - Crossbow Collection Reworked](https://www.nexusmods.com/skyrimspecialedition/mods/42653) - Overhauls the implementation of crossbows in Anniversary Edition.

 - [Kachunk - Creation Club Crossbow Distribution](https://www.nexusmods.com/skyrimspecialedition/mods/71081) - Distributes and rebalances crossbows.

 - [Tamrielic Distribution](https://www.nexusmods.com/skyrimspecialedition/mods/71372) - An all-encompassing integration and distribution mod that includes modules for a wide array of different content.

+- [Tamrielic Distribution - More Distribution - Reguard Elite Module](https://www.nexusmods.com/skyrimspecialedition/mods/142281) - Adds redguard elite armor and weapons to select redguard NPCs, such as Kematu.

 - [Masterwork](https://www.nexusmods.com/skyrimspecialedition/mods/142109) - Masterwork is an overhaul of the artifacts and unique items added by the Anniversary Edition upgrade to Skyrim Special Edition, adding spells and enchantments from the SimonRim suite of mods to items such as the Staff of Worms or Goldbrand to bring them closer to the standard set by Artificer.